 We expect everyone who represents Help a Child to comply with international law and to uphold the highest standards of integrity.
-Our integrity policy, aligned with the Six Core Principles Relating to Sexual Exploitation and Abuse (IASC), includes our Code of Conduct (annex 1), our Child Safeguarding Policy (annex 2) and procedures on anti-fraud and corruption (annex 3), feedback, complaints and wistleblowing (annex 4) as well as regulations for confidential counseling (annex 5).
+Our integrity policy, aligned with the Six Core Principles Relating to Sexual Exploitation and Abuse (IASC), includes our Code of Conduct (annex 1), our Child Safeguarding Policy (annex 2) and procedures on anti-fraud and corruption (annex 3), feedback, complaints and whistleblowing (annex 4) as well as regulations for confidential counselling (annex 5).

-Help a Child is committed to protect children from harm and abuse.
+Help a Child is committed to protecting children from harm and abuse.
 Our Child Safeguarding Policy, which is part of our Integrity Policy, describes our procedures to minimize risks and how to respond to child protection concerns in our organization.
-Within our Disaster Response Program, Help a Child has employed protection experts to carry out proper protection management, to contextualize policies and to increase support for child protection within the project communities.
+Within our Disaster Response Program, Help a Child has employed protection experts to carry out proper protection management, contextualize policies and to increase support for child protection within the project communities.

 Help a Child complies with several requirements of tax authorities in both the Netherlands and countries where we have registered offices.
 In the Netherlands, we comply with ANBI, Erkend Goed Doel and with the accounting principles for charities in the Netherlands (RJ650).
 Our quality management system complies with the norm of ISO 9001:2018 which is audited by an external auditor.
-Also see tab ‘Our Quality Management’.
+Also, see tab ‘Our Quality Management’.

 Safety & Security